FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 ----
 ## Information Theory

+#### Elements of Information Theory.
+Cover and Thomas.
+1991
+* I just read chapter 2 so I do not have much to say.
+But do read chapter 2!
+Including the problems at the end.

 #### MINE: Mutual Information Neural Estimation
 * R Devon Hjelm, Alex Fedorov, Samuel Lavoie-Marchildon, Karan Grewal, Phil Bachman, Adam Trischler, Yoshua Bengio